 Undue Influence—

-Improper outside pressure on decisions about essential credentialing program policies made by what should be an autonomous governance structure.
-Long-serving policy-making personnel may exert disproportionate impact as well.
+Improper pressure or disproportionate inpute on decisions about essential credentialing program policies made by what should be an autonomous governance structure.
+This could be internal or external.

 Validity—

-The degree to which accumulated evidence supports outcome decisions made with respect to all requirements for obtaining a credential (e.g., education, experience, and assessment instruments).
+The degree to which accumulated evidence supports outcome decisions made with respect to all requirements for obtaining a credential (e.g., prerequisites and assessment instruments).

+Verified Credentials—

+Refers to a digital or physical credential that has been confirmed as authentic and trustworthy by a reliable source or authority.
+This confirmation process typically involves the validation of the information contained within the credential, such as verifying a person’s identity, qualifications, or other relevant details.

 Veriﬁcation—